lyw07/dbadmin/README.md

 * To set up a testing server, please do `backupdb/dbadmin.py terraform-instances --project_id <project_id> --zone <zone> --region <region> --disk_type <disk_type> --disk_size <disk_size> --num_replicas=3 --testing --testing_hostname=<testing_server_hostname>` where <project_id>, <zone>, <region>, <disk_type>, <disk_size> and number of replicas should be the same as the values when setting up barman server and three replicas.
 You can run the command along with or after setting up the barman server and three replicas.

-> *Note*: You can also choose to set up a testing server not through `dbadmin.py terraform-instance` but directly creating on Google Cloud Platform.
-Please go to *dbadmin.py fork-database* to see instructions for this case.
+> *Note*: You can also choose to set up a testing server not through `dbadmin.py terraform-instance` but by directly creating on Google Cloud Platform.
+Please go to **dbadmin.py fork-database** to see instructions for this case.

 **dbadmin.py configure-instances**